logzly. Precision Arms

 Checklist

-When I was a rookie gunsmith, I once missed a tiny burr on a bolt face and it caused a split case every other shot.
-A little extra attention saved me a lot of headaches later.
+I once missed a tiny burr on a bolt face and ended up with split cases every other shot.
+A quick inspection saved me a lot of wasted ammo and frustration.

 Crown explained

-The crown is the very end of the barrel where the bullet exits.
-If the crown is nicked or uneven, the gas that pushes the bullet can escape unevenly, causing the bullet to wobble and the group to spread.
+The crown is the very end of the barrel where the bullet leaves.
+If it’s nicked, dented, or uneven, the escaping gas pushes the bullet unevenly, causing it to wobble and your groups to open up.

 What to do

-- Inspect the crown with a magnifying glass or a good flashlight.
-Look for any chips, dents, or rust.
-If you see damage, a professional re‑crown is worth the cost.
+• Inspect the crown with a good flashlight or a magnifying glass.
+Look for chips, dents, or rust.
+If you spot damage, a professional re‑crown is worth the cost—it’s usually cheaper than buying a new barrel.

 Why mount matters

-Even the best scope won’t help if the mount is loose or misaligned.
-A loose mount can shift under recoil, moving the point of impact a few inches with each shot.
+Even the finest scope won’t help if the mount is loose or shifting under recoil.
+A wobbly mount can move your point of impact several inches from shot to shot.

 Steps